Bindiya1708/function-frontend/README.md

 - **`frontend/`** - Contains the frontend code (HTML and JavaScript).
   - `index.html`: The HTML file for the frontend.
-  - `script.js`: The JavaScript file for interacting with the smart contract using ethers.js.
+  - `app.js`: The JavaScript file for interacting with the smart contract using ethers.js.

 ## Features

-- **Increment Counter**: Increases a counter by a specified amount each time the function is called.
+- **Increment Counter**: Increases a counter by a one each time the function is called.
 - **Set Value**: Allows setting a new integer value in the contract.
 - **Get Value**: Retrieves and displays the current integer value stored in the contract.